Fay Allen: Later years

 In 1972, she resigned from the Metropolitan Police to return to Jamaica with her family.
 There she joined the Jamaica Constabulary Force.
 Eventually, she returned to England; as of 2015, she lived in South London.
 In 2020, she was given a lifetime achievement award by the National Black Police Association.

-She died in Ocho Rios, Jamaica, in July 2021, aged 83.
-Her death was announced on 5 July.
+She died in Ocho Rios, Jamaica, on 4 July 2021, aged 83.
+Her death was announced the following day.

 Legacy

 Allen has been an inspiration to women wanting to join the police and especially for black women police officers such as Commander Alison Heydari.